CHSP-FM

-CHSP-FM is a Canadian radio station that broadcasts a country format at 97.7 FM in St. Paul, Alberta.
-The station is branded on-air as Real Country 97.7 as part of the Real Country network branding in Alberta.
+CHSP-FM (97.7 MHz) is a Canadian radio station that broadcasts a country format in St. Paul, Alberta.
+The station is branded on-air as New Country 97.7 as part of the New Country network branding in Alberta.

-The station signed on in 1975 and was owned by Newcap Broadcasting, until they were bought out by Stingray Group.
+The station signed on in 1975 as CIOK.
+It was owned by the OK Radio Group until 1982, when it was sold to LW Broadcasting Ltd. and changed to CHLW.
+It was later owned by Newcap Broadcasting, until they were bought out by Stingray Group.

-On April 21, 2009, Newcap radio received approval by the CRTC to convert CHLW to the FM dial at 97.7 FM.
-After the flip to FM, the station's new callsign will become CHSP-FM.
+On April 21, 2009, Newcap radio received approval by the CRTC to convert CHLW to the FM dial at 97.7 MHz as CHSP-FM.
+After the flip to FM, the station's new call sign will become CHSP-FM.

 During the holiday season of 2009 (starting December 1) CHLW flipped to an all-Christmas music format, rebranding as "The Lakeland's holiday music station".
 They reverted to the original country format following the conclusion of the holiday season.

-On December 30, 2011 the long-awaited flip to FM finally occurred when CHLW flipped to 97.7 FM.
-The station's format remains country.
-It is now called 97.7 The Spur.
+On December 30, 2011, the station moved to 97.7 FM occurred; its format remained country as 97.7 The Spur.

 In November 2016, CHSP rebranded under the Real Country brand, as with other Newcap-owned country stations in Alberta.

+On March 4, 2024, CHSP rebranded as New Country 97.7 to match company’s other country music stations.